meghnakhanna/Algorithms-and-Data-Structures/README.md

 # Aim
-# All provided with unit tests, the prgram should pass all unit tests.
+**All provided with unit tests, the program should pass all unit tests.**

 *Coin change problem*